pravega/pravega/docs/metrics.md

 ```

 ### 1.3.4.
 Example for Gauge metrics
-This is an example from io.pravega.service.server.host.handler.AppendProcessor.
+This is an example from io.pravega.segmentstore.server.host.AppendProcessor.
 In this class, we registered a Gauge which represent current PendingReadBytes.
 ```
 public class AppendProcessor extends DelegatingRequestProcessor {
     ...